 Identifier length.
 All characters in an identifier in SPARK are significant and an identifier cannot be split over the end of a line.
 The only restriction on the length of an identifier is that enforced by the line length and this is guaranteed by the language standard to be no less than 200.

 SPARK permits the use of names such as X, XX, and XXX (which might all be declared as integers) and a programmer could easily, by mistake, write XX where X (or XXX) was intended.
+SPARK does not attempt to catch such errors unless the developer:

+Declares such similar names to have different types in which case the type system will guarantee safe usage; or

-SPARK does not attempt to catch such errors unless the developer creates contracts that define the functional behaviour of the code module and uses the analysis and proof tools to verify correct usage.
+Creates contracts that define the functional behaviour of the code module and uses the analysis and proof tools to verify correct usage.

 6.17.2 Guidance to language users